 - Q-47.
 Concerning employee fringe benefits: - a.
-Provide a detailed list of all fringe benefits available to KU's employees.
+Provide a detailed list of all fringe benefits available to LG&E's employees.
 Indicate any fringe benefits that are limited to management employees. - b.
-Provide comparative cost information for the 12 months preceding the base period and the base period.
+Separately for electric and gas operations, provide comparative cost information for the 12 months preceding the base period and the base period.
 Explain any changes in fringe benefits occurring over this 24-month period.